When do borrowers retain the right to change their minds?

 If you do choose to invoke your right of rescission, here is what happens next:

 - Complete and deliver the lender-provided rescission form.
 Be sure to retain a copy and make certain that the form is mailed or delivered to the lender prior to midnight on the third business day after closing.
-Business days include Saturday, but not Sundays or public holidays.
+Business days include Saturdays, but not Sundays or public holidays.

 - The lender must process the rescission in an expedient fashion.
 The law states that lenders have 20 calendar days to return any “money or property given as earnest money, down payment, or otherwise.”

-Note that the Consumer Financial Protection Bureau also states that borrowers who did not receive a Truth in Lending disclosure (Closing Disclosure) or the notice of their right to rescind, could be eligible to rescind for up to three years and should consult an attorney in such cases.
+Note that the Consumer Financial Protection Bureau also states that borrowers who did not receive a Truth in Lending disclosure, Closing Disclosure, or the notice of their right to rescind, could be eligible to rescind for up to three years and should consult an attorney in such cases.